kryptag/SocialNetwork/README.md

 Had a problem when running Depth 5 with Neo4j the error was related to Session not being flushed and then it timedout.
 I spend around 2 hours fixing this issue both with refactoring and Searching online but couldn't fix it.

+### Conclusion

+In this specific case it would only make sense to pick Neo4j, the run time and resource usage is just so much better than for Postgreql.
+Other than that the complexity when it comes to developing the queries and system, Neo4j wins again.
+The difference is just to great to pick anyother than a GraphDB for this use case.
+And last note is the magic word scalability, scaling such an app with Postgresql or other sql databases is just to big of a hassle compared to Neo4j.

+Sidenote: To be fair the tables and dataset is skewed towards Graphdatabases, because if we wanted this kind of app on a SQL database we would denormalise the tables which by then we could have ended up with 1 table that has a cell called "ENDORSES" which contains a list of id's.
+This would have shorten our queries and reduced the complexity.